ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/indexing-nested-data.python.markdown

        as can be seen in the above [index-entries](../indexes/indexing-nested-data#fanoutMapIndexIndexEntries) example.

      * When making a fanout index query that should return full documents (without projecting results),
-       the `totalResults` property (available when calling the query `statistics()` method)
+       the `TotalResults` property (available via the `QueryStatistics` object) will contain
-       will contain the total number of index-entries and Not the total number of resulting documents.
+       the total number of index-entries and Not the total number of resulting documents.

      * **To overcome this when paging results**, you must take into account the number of "duplicate"
        index-entries that are skipped internally by the server when serving the resulting documents.